Return of Title IV Funds

 Non-Statutory Refund Policy

-For any student to whom the Return of Title IV Funds Policy does not apply, South Plains College will calculate the refund according to the college’s refund policy (See Refunds for Complete Withdrawals or Dropped Classes in the Tuition and Fees section.)
+For any student to whom the Return of Title IV Funds Policy does not apply, SPC will calculate the refund according to the college’s refund policy.

 Example of Refund Policies

-Upon request, South Plains College will provide the student or parent with an example of the application of these refund policies.
+Upon request, SPC will provide a student or parent with an example of the application of these refund policies.